Best Chicken Breeds for Beginners (2026 Picks)

 Temperament: Calm and friendly.
 Not quite as cuddly as Buff Orpingtons, but easy to handle and not flighty.
 They get along well with other breeds in mixed flocks.

 Hardiness: Very cold hardy.
-Their tight, dense feathering insulates them well.
+Tight, dense feathering insulates them well.
 They handle heat reasonably well too, though not as well as lighter breeds.

 Appearance: The classic black-and-white barred (striped) pattern makes them one of the most recognizable chickens.
-They're a beautiful bird.
+A beautiful bird.

 | Stat | Details |